Josheli777/Capstone-Group-3-Autonomous-Hydrographic-Survey-Vessel/README.md

 # Repository Contents: <br/>

+### Project Documentation:
+Bill of materials for the project and schematics for each subsystem.

+### Reports:
-Project Documentation: Reports that document the design process for this project.
+Reports that document the design process for this project.

+### Software:
-Software: Guides for installing computer applications, programming libraries, and operating systems necessary for this project.
+Guides for installing computer applications, programming libraries, and operating systems necessary for this project.